Instructor: Dr. Lisa D. Blalock

-Morling, B. (2012) Research Methods in Psychology: Evaluating a World of Information (1st or 2nd ed).
+Morling, B. (2017) Research Methods in Psychology: Evaluating a World of Information (3rd ed).
 New York, NY: W.W.
-Norton & Company, Inc.
+Norton & Company, Inc. (EBOOK HIGHLY RECOMMENDED)

-The first course of a two-course sequence designed to expose a student to the research methods and the behavioral statistics that are commonly employed in psychological (behavioral) research.
+Catalog Course Description: The first course of a two-course sequence designed to expose a student to the research methods and the behavioral statistics that are commonly employed in psychological (behavioral) research.
 Although the fundamental principles of scientific observation, research design, and research statistics will be discussed, special emphasis will be placed on methodology that provides a basic or descriptive understanding of human behavior.
-Ethical issues pertaining to both human and non-human research will also be introduced and discussed.
+Ethical issues pertaining to both human and nonhuman research will also be introduced and discussed.

 At the end of this course, you should be able to:

-1. differentiate scientific and non-scientific methods and claims;
+4. Differentiate scientific and non-scientific methods and claims

-3. apply the scientific method to answer psychological claims;
+5. Apply the scientific method to answer psychological claims

-5. conduct appropriate descriptive and correlational statistical analyses;
+6. Conduct appropriate descriptive and correlational statistical analyses

-6. correctly interpret descriptive and correlational statistical analyses;
+7. Correctly interpret descriptive and correlational statistical analyses

-7. identify independent and dependent variables in an experimental design;
+8. Identify independent and dependent variables in an experimental design